 Mō tēnei tūranga mahi | About this role

-- Competitive salary and discounted health insurance
+- Competitive salary plus discounted health insurance and subsidised gym membership

 - Join a committed and collaborative team!

 Mō te tūranga - About the role

 - Manage your own small case load of clients on Opioid Substitution Treatment (OST) across the central Otago area

 - Maintain regular contact with other DHB Health Services, and NGOs to ensure the best results, with a holistic wrap around approach

 - Provide one-on-one assessment and counselling for clients with other substance use problems